mohamedlazaar/airbnb-clone-project/README.md

     - Implement robust search functionality with filters for location, price, and availability.
     - Ensure the application is mobile-friendly and optimized for all screen sizes.

-## Key Features
-    - Property Listings: Display multiple properties with relevant details and images.
-    - Detailed Property Page: Provide in-depth information, including amenities and pricing.
-    - Booking System: Allow users to select dates, number of guests, and confirm bookings.
-    - Search Functionality: Let users search for properties with filters like location, price, and availability.
-    - Authentication: Enable users to register, log in, and manage their profiles securely.

 ## Tech Stack